shivapateltn/online_retail_customer-_analytics/README.md

 This project analyzes customer purchasing behavior, revenue trends, customer lifetime value (CLV), customer retention, and product performance using the Online Retail dataset.

-The objective of this project is to transform raw transactional data into meaningful business insights through data analysis, customer segmentation, retention analysis, and interactive dashboards.
+The objective of this project is to transform raw retail sales data into meaningful business insights through data analysis, customer segmentation, retention analysis, and interactive dashboards.

 Project Tools